65 phd-position-for-fully-funded-reserch-in-computer-vision PhD positions at Monash University

 -

-I work on a wide range of topics with my local group and in collaboration with numerous members of three large international collaborations.
-The main focus of my work is understanding how the observed pattern of fundamental particles and forces emerged, using information carried by...
+I work on a wide range of topics with my local group and in collaboration with members of three large international collaborations.
+The central focus of my research is to understand how the observed pattern of fundamental particles and forces emerged, using information carried by gravitational...